For two days now the sun has been in the forecast but not in the sky.

 Instead we got a lot of fog and when temperatures dropped last night we even saw some ice fog, which left a frosty layer on the peaks around Marine Drive.
-This afternoon, the sun finally broke through and I embraced it while hiking on Cape St. Francis Path.
+This afternoon, the sun finally broke through and I embraced it with a hike on Cape St. Francis Path.

 Both IcebergFinder and the Canadian Ice Service report the locations of icebergs, but I figured it couldn’t hurt to be on the lookout myself.
-In theory, Cape St. Francis is an ideal spot to see them coming but I was unable to look through the haze that hovered over Conception Bay.
-Here’s a couple of pictures from today:
+In theory, Cape St. Francis is an ideal spot to see them coming but today I was unable to look through the haze that hovered over Conception Bay.

-On top of the hills the sun came out in full force and I walked along Biscayan Cove to the Anvil Rock Loop and back again.
+On top of the hills the sun came out in force and I walked along Biscayan Cove to the Anvil Rock Loop and back again.
 I passed by a couple of islands, I’ve named them here on this shot, for no particular reason:

 Cape St. Francis Path is now an official part of the East Coast Trail called Biscan Cove Path.